terezakinnert/ga-2-shreddit/README.md

 ## Description

-Fully RESTful web application built solo in a week's time.
+ShreddIt is a platform for reviewing independent music venues, primarily in London.
+Users can view venues and other users' reviews.
+Logged-in users can add other venues, comment/rate any of them, edit and delete them.

 ### Brief

-My second GA project was supposed to fulfil these requirements:
+The project was supposed to fulfil these requirements:

 - [x] 2 models: one representing a user and one that represents the main resource
 - [x] a user model and user authentication